When renovating a home, decisions made at the beginning of the process can truly affect usage for years and decades to come.

 Bathroom DIY: Tub Versus Shower

 When renovating a home, decisions made at the beginning of the process can truly affect usage for years and decades to come.
 It is extremely important to focus on the potential needs of a space to create a vision that provides all needed services in the future.
 This cannot be stressed enough in one room of the household enough: the bathroom.
 Designing your home’s bathrooms for maximum efficiency and design longevity is paramount to reducing future DIY costs and resale value on the home.
 The biggest issue in a bathroom usually comes down to one piece in the home: bathing.
 Should a room have a shower or a tub?
-Here are some things to consider when making this design and moving forward with design!
+Here are some things to consider when making this decision and moving forward with design!

 Sure, a standalone tub without a fixed shower looks great in magazines, but have you tried to bathe a toddler in one?
 Although we can’t predict life’s plan for all of us, thinking ahead about possible future uses can save the family not only headache, but additional renovation costs in the future.
 Keep your guest bathroom as a room with a bathtub in case the family grows or if you are planning to sell the home in the future.
 Not all renovations should be for design alone.